Z Living

-Z Living (formerly Veria Living) was an American digital cable and satellite television network.
-The channel previously focused on health and wellness programming, but after a 2020 ownership change from Essel Group to NIA Broadcasting (owned by former Equity Media Holdings and Luken Communications executive Neal Ardman), the network shifted focus to classic TV series (much of it shared by family-oriented sister network FOLK TV (now BINGE) and low-profile contemporary entertainment and lifestyle programming from independent producers.
+Z Living (formerly Veria Living) is an American digital multicast television network and former digital cable and satellite television network.
+The channel previously focused on health and wellness programming, but after a 2020 ownership change from Essel Group to NIA Broadcasting (owned by former Equity Media Holdings and Luken Communications executive Neal Ardman), the network shifted focus to classic TV series (much of it shared by family-oriented sister network Binge TV, formerly FOLK TV) and low-profile contemporary entertainment and lifestyle programming from independent producers.

 In October 2018 plans to discontinue its linear channel in January 2019 were announced.
+Z Living was revived in 2025 as an over-the-air television network and is available in select television markets in the United States.
+The channel terminated its remaining carriage on pay TV providers on October 24, 2025.